SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

-The intro and intermediate courses both have a suggested next course stored in their ``nextCourse`` property, which maintains an unowned optional reference to the course a student should take after after completing this one.
+The intro and intermediate courses both have a suggested next course stored in their ``nextCourse`` property, which maintains an unowned optional reference to the course a student should take after completing this one.

 .. image:: ../images/unownedOptionalReference_2x.png
    :align: center